Ryan Conrad Davis, Paul Y. Hoskisson, "Usage of the Title Elohim," Religious Educator 14, no. 1 (2013): 109–127.

 Ryan Conrad Davis and Paul Y. Hoskisson

-Ryan Conrad Davis (email@example.com) was a graduate student in Hebrew Bible and the ancient Near East at the University of Texas at Austin when this was written.
+Ryan Conrad Davis (email@example.com) was a graduate student in Hebrew Bible and the ancient Near East at the University of Texas at Austin when this article was published.

-Paul Y. Hoskisson (firstname.lastname@example.org)was professor of ancient scripture and director of the Laura F. Willes Center for Book of Mormon Studies at Brigham Young University when this was written.
+Paul Y. Hoskisson (firstname.lastname@example.org) was a professor of ancient scripture and director of the Laura F. Willes Center for Book of Mormon Studies at Brigham Young University when this article was published.

 Reprinted, with minor changes, from Bountiful Harvest: Essays in Honor of S. Kent Brown, ed.
 Andrew C. Skinner, D. Morgan Davis, and Carl Griffin (Provo, UT: Neal A. Maxwell Institute for Religious Scholarship, 2011), 113–35.